Nuclei-Software/OpenBLAS/README_Nuclei.md

 make HOSTCC=gcc TARGET=UX900FD CC=riscv-nuclei-linux-gnu-gcc NOFORTRAN=1 NO_SHARED=1 NO_LAPACK=1 USE_THREAD=0 USE_OPENMP=0 CFLAGS=-static BINARY=64 all
 ```

-In addition, here is a scrit to run above process，at first, you should finished download Source and config cross toolchains , then execute as fellows:
+In addition, here is a scrit to run above process，at first, you should finished download Source and config cross toolchains , then execute as follows:

 ```sh
 cd OpenBLAS